Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 retrospect appear inevitable, the fact of occurrence testifies to irrevocability.
 Causality expresses the pattern which the mind imposes on a sequence of events in order to make their appearance comprehensible.[^arg-1] It is formulated as a law, which reveals a trend of recurrence and an assertion of comparability.
 Law over fights against the unique, against the personal experience, the inward bliss.
 Necessity recognizes only quantitative differences, and conceives of survival as its sole test of historical fitness.
 Necessity discovers the typical in man, the inexorable in events, the inevitable in existence.
-Its doctrine is the philosophy of Eternal Recurrence of which the devil tells Ivan Karamazoff," But our present earth may have been repeated a thousand times.
+Its doctrine is the philosophy of Eternal Recurrence of which the devil tells Ivan Karamazoff, "But our present earth may have been repeated a thousand times.
 Why it has become extinct, been frozen, cracked, broken to bits, disintegrated into its elements, again the water above the firmament, then again a comet, again a sun, again from the sun it becomes earth and on earth the same sequence may have been repeated endlessly and exactly the same to every detail..."

 Yet every event is not only an effect but also an inward experience.
 As an effect it is ruled by necessity, as an experience it reveals the unique in the personality.
 The desire to reconcile an experience of freedom with a determined environment is the lament of poetry and the dilemma of philosophy.
 Rationalism attempted to solve this problem by considering its purposes as the objective pattern of occurrences and equating freedom with necessity.
 The British sceptics, particularly Hume [Enquiry available at Project Gutenberg](https://www.gutenberg.org/ebooks/9662), submitted these notions to rigorous criticism and denied necessity as well as purposiveness.
 They argued that perception involves the impact of empirical entities on a wax-like mind, whose sensations of pleasure are largely passive, whose concept of necessity describe a constant conjunction and to which freedom is meaningless.[^arg-2] The limits of thought can not be established by thought, however.
 Hume's scepticism caused him to abandon philosophy while still a young man and Descartes [Discourse on Method available at Project Gutenberg](https://www.gutenberg.org/ebooks/59) was forced to invoke God as a guarantor of external reality with the aid of the very faculty the accuracy of which he had seriously questioned.[^arg-3]